corda/corda-docs-portal/content/en/docs/corda-os/4.4/api-vault-query.md

 {{< /tabs >}}

+#### Case-sensitive custom query operators in Java

-An example of a case sensitive custom query operator in Java is illustrated here:
+An example of a case-sensitive custom query operator in Java is illustrated here:

 {{< tabs name="tabs-3" >}}
 {{% tab name="java" %}}